reshmabidikar/slate/source/includes/_account.md

 ### Search accounts

 Search for an account by a specified search string.
-The search string is compared to the following attributes: `name', 'email`, and 'externalKey`.
+The search string is compared to the following attributes: `accountId`, `name`, `email`, `companyName`, and `externalKey`.
 The operation returns all account records in which the search string matches all or part of one of these attributes.

 **HTTP Request**